Research Resources

 Are there any books you recommend, and where can I find them?

 There are probably thousands of books that have at least some information you will be looking for, as you can see by browsing the Bibliography we've provided at this site.
-Many of these books are still in print and available through various on-line catalogs and booksellers listed on our Links page.
+Many of these books are still in print and available through various on-line catalogs and booksellers, such as the good used book service, ABE Books.

 Please don't let the information on the internet discourage you from actually visiting any of the wonderful racing and breeding libraries available to you--some may be closer than you think.
 Many carry especially rare books and stud books which may be impossible to find elsewhere.
 Check out your local racetrack, state-bred offices, or colleges and universities, especially those with strong agriculture and equine programs.

-Finally, after you've found all these wonderful horses, you can see what some of them look(ed) like at Thoroughbred Gallery or our Portraits page, or you can use our Search page if you know the name of the horse, and a hyper-link list of images of the horse (if any) on our site will be provided.
+Finally, after you've found all these wonderful horses, you can see what some of them look(ed) like on our Portraits page, or you can use our Search page if you know the name of the horse, and a hyper-link list of images of the horse (if any) on our site will be provided.

 Home Historic Sires Historic Dams Portraits Turf Hallmarks Breeders Genetics Resources Contributors Search Store E-mail